 War presented and still presents an opportunity for Indigenous men and women to enjoy an equality between black and white that was not available to Indigenous people at home and remains elusive to this day.— National Indigenous Times

 Poem: The Coloured Digger

 Poem by Sapper Bert Beros, a non-Aboriginal soldier in WWII.
-Written about an Aboriginal soldier, Private West.
+Written about Private Harold West, a Murrawarri man.

 Poem: The Dark Warrior

 I am from the people which Australians forgot Yet when they searched for their identity I knew who I was I gave respect to their law and religion And yet they denied me of mine For many years I worked alongside of them But they failed to recognise me I cried when they destroyed my land But they never saw my tears I played football and sport with them and they Idolised me but after the game they forgot who I was When invaders threatened this land I wore a slouch hat And fought alongside of them When the war was over and we held freedom in our hands They denied me citizenship, they denied me war entitlements I have never felt anger towards them Only disappointment In the passing of my life, my soul will rest with my people And my children will grow with their children Please let us not make the same mistake twice Respect is the finest adornment of mankind Surely then in my passing when you count my gifts You will recognise respect Proudly I was a warrior and protector of my people I fought with an unbiased opinion for all Australians I was an Aboriginal soldier for Australia

 Poem by Victor Churchill Dale.
 Read more Aboriginal poems.